-New AMA Survey to Document Changes in Physician Practice Expense Starting This July
+Ongoing AMA Study Seeks to Capture Changes in Physician Practice Expense

 If you are selected for the survey and have questions regarding your response, contact ACC's Director of Regulatory Affairs James Vavricek.